LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ### <span translate="no">LoopWorkspace</span>

-The&nbsp;<span translate="no">LoopWorkspace repository</span>&nbsp;is the umbrella organization holding all the pieces needed to build the Loop app.
-It provides is a list of pointers to a specific commit for each of the Modules used in the workspace.
+The&nbsp;<span translate="no">LoopWorkspace repository</span>&nbsp;is the umbrella organization holding all the pieces needed to build the&nbsp;<span translate="no">Loop</span>&nbsp;app.
+It provides a list of pointers to a specific version for each of the Modules used in the workspace.

-* A commit is a specific version of code in a repository
+* <span translate="no">commit</span>: a specific change to the code identified by the SHA-1; the most recent one indicates the most recent version of the code
-* A workspace is a grouping of several repositories (Modules) into a complete package
+* <span translate="no">workspace</span>: a grouping of several repositories (Modules) into a complete package
-* The workspace includes a list of the specific commit for each repository
+* <span translate="no">LoopWorkspace</span>: includes a list of the specific SHA-1 for each Module needed for the app

-You will be adding one or more code changes your copy of&nbsp;<span translate="no">main (or dev) branch of LoopWorkspace</span>&nbsp;using patch commands in the build_loop.yml file.
-Each patch repeats the small code change associated with each commit your make to your copy of a given Module.
+You will be adding one or more code changes your copy of&nbsp;<span translate="no">main (or dev) branch of LoopWorkspace</span>&nbsp;using instruction lines you will add to the build_loop.yml file.
+Each SHA-1 will be used to repeat the small code change you made to your copy of a given Module when the app is built.